DanielWhite94/robocide/Readme.md

 * PawnHash - Size of the pawn hash table in megabytes.
 While a larger number should result in more hits, the memory is probably better used on the standard hash table (as the pawn table already enjoys a high hit-rate).
+* UCI_Chess960 - standard UCI option to enable/disable Chess960 mode (changes representation and logic of castling rights and moves)
 * MatHash - Similar to the PawnHash option but for the material combination table.
 * Hash - The size of the main transposition table in megabytes.
 Generally, a